Epilepsy Diagnosis and Evaluation

 Video EEG and the Epilepsy Monitoring Unit

-Records brain waves and video during actual seizures, which can help doctors with diagnosis and surgical evaluation.
-Before and during the test, anti-seizure medications are often reduced or stopped to increase the chances of recording a seizure.
+Records brain waves and video during and between seizures.
+Before and during this test, anti-seizure medications are often reduced or stopped to increase the chances of recording a seizure.
 For three to five days you will be admitted to the hospital and closely monitored in our specialized epilepsy monitoring unit (EMU) by a large team that includes doctors, nurses, technologists, and other staff.
 Video EEG can also be performed using electrodes that have been surgically placed on or in the brain.
 This allows for more precise mapping of brain function and targeting seizure origins.

-Recent research has shown that epilepsy can have a genetic component.
+Recent research shows that epilepsy can have a genetic component.
 A blood test can help inform doctors whether your epilepsy is genetic, which can affect your treatment plan.

 Duke University Hospital